aragon/aragon-cli/CONTRIBUTING.md

 All members of our community are expected to follow our [Code of Conduct](https://wiki.aragon.org/documentation/Code_of_Conduct/).
 Please make sure you are welcoming and friendly in all of our spaces.

-## Get Rewarded

-We are starting to experiment with bounties using the very same tools we are building in Aragon.
-In particular the [Projects app](https://www.autark.xyz/projects-app) of The Planning Suite made by Autark team.

-Look for the [💰funded](https://github.com/aragon/aragon-cli/issues?q=is%3Aissue+is%3Aopen+label%3A%22💰+funded%22) label on issues and ask the mantainers to guide you through the bounty workflow.

-You will apply to the boutnies on our own DAO, [follow the link to explore it.](https://rinkeby.aragon.org/#/meshteam/0x2b2290c2370cbc59e7c77bd36072f801d5e996c8)

-We will create a guide shortly with a walkthrough the whole process.
-Stay tuned 🙌

 ## Get Involved

 There are many ways to contribute to Aragon, and many of them do not involve writing any code.
 Here's a few ideas to get started:

 - Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
+Do your best to include as many details as needed in order for someone else to fix the problem and resolve the issue.
 - Look through the [open issues](https://github.com/aragon/aragon-cli/issues).
 Provide workarounds, ask for clarification, or suggest labels.
 - If you find an issue you would like to fix, [open a pull request](#your-first-code-contribution).
-Issues tagged as [_Good first issue_](https://github.com/aragon/aragon-cli/issues?q=is%3Aissue+is%3Aopen+label%3A%22%3Apray%3A+good+first+issue%22) are a good place to get started.
 - Read through [Aragon documentation](https://hack.aragon.org/docs/cli-intro.html).
 If you find anything that is confusing or can be improved, you can make edits by clicking "Edit" at the top of most docs.
-- Take a look at the [features requested](https://github.com/aragon/aragon-cli/issues?q=is%3Aissue+is%3Aopen+label%3A%22🚀+new+feature%22) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.

-## Ways to Contribute

-We use [GitHub Issues](https://github.com/aragon/aragon-cli/issues) for our public bugs.
-If you would like to report a problem, take a look around and see if someone already opened an issue about it.
-If you a are certain this is a new, unreported bug, you can submit a [bug report](#reporting-new-issues).

-You can also file issues as [feature requests or enhancements](https://github.com/aragon/aragon-cli/issues?q=is%3Aissue+is%3Aopen+label%3A%22🚀+new+feature%22).
-If you see anything you'd like to be implemented, create an issue with [feature template](https://raw.githubusercontent.com/aragon/aragon-cli/master/.github/ISSUE_TEMPLATE/feature.md).

-Do your best to include as many details as needed in order for someone else to fix the problem and resolve the issue.

 ### Reporting new issues